Mithgol/simteconf/README.md

 There is always a possibility of repeating values.
 Sometimes intentional, like taglines in the above example.
 Sometimes accidental, but then the program's designer should at least make a conscious decision to take the first or the last value if it uses only one.

+The meaning of a named line in a simple configuration file does not depend on the presence or the order of lines that have different names.

+A couple of examples in the existing Fidonet software:

+* [BinkD](http://binkd.grumbler.org/) configuration is a simple text configuration.

+* Echomail area configuration of [HPT](http://husky.sourceforge.net/hpt.html) is (usually) a simple text configuration file, though it becomes complex (and cannot be parsed by simteconf) if its author uses any of the following:
+   * changing defaults in the middle of the file,
+   * conditional sections,
+   * using (and especially redefining) environment variables.

 # Using simteconf

 Require the installed module and use it to read your configuration.
-Continuing the example given above,
+Continuing the first of the examples given above,

 ```js
 var simteconf = require('simteconf');